Storming of the Bastille: Armed conflict

 The regiment of Gardes Françaises (French Guards) formed the permanent garrison of Paris and, with many local ties, was favourably disposed towards the popular cause.
 The regiment had remained confined to its barracks during the initial stages of the mid-July disturbances.
 With Paris becoming the scene of a general riot, Charles Eugene, not trusting the regiment to obey his order, posted sixty dragoons to station themselves before its depot in the Chaussée d'Antin.
 The officers of the French Guards made ineffectual attempts to rally their men.
 The rebellious citizenry had now acquired a trained military contingent.
-As word of that spread, the commanders of the royal forces encamped on the Champ de Mars became doubtful of the dependability of even the foreign regiments.
+As word of this spread, the commanders of the royal forces encamped on the Champ de Mars became doubtful of the dependability of even the foreign regiments.

-The future "Citizen King", Louis-Philippe, duc d'Orléans, witnessed those events as a young officer and was of the opinion that the soldiers would have obeyed orders if put to the test.
+The future "Citizen King", Louis-Philippe, Duke of Orléans, witnessed those events as a young officer and was of the opinion that the soldiers would have obeyed orders if put to the test.
 He also commented in retrospect that the officers of the French Guards had neglected their responsibilities in the period before the uprising and left the regiment too much to the control of its non-commissioned officers.
 However, the uncertain leadership of Besenval led to a virtual abdication of royal authority in central Paris.

 On the morning of 13 July, the electors of Paris met and agreed to the recruitment of a "bourgeois militia" of 48,000 men from the 60 voting districts of Paris to restore order.
 Their identifying cockades were of blue and red, the colours of Paris.
 Marquis de Lafayette was elected commander of that group on 14 July and subsequently changed its name to the National Guard.
 He added the colour white to the cockade on 27 July, to make the famous French tricolour.
 White was the historic colour of the Bourbon monarchy and Lafayette's decision to retain it in the new symbol of national identity illustrates his intention to achieve a constitutional monarchy rather than moving to a revolutionary republic.